 - None - Does not wait for anything except the target UI element to exist before executing the action.
 For example, you can use this option if you want to retrieve just text from a web page or click a particular button, without having to wait for all UI elements to load.
 Note that this may have unwanted consequences if the button relies on elements which are not yet loaded, such as scripts.

-- Interactive/Complete - Waits for all of the UI elements in the target app to exist before actually executing the action.
+- Complete - Waits for all of the UI elements in the target app to load before actually executing the action.

 To assess if an application is in the Interactive or Complete state, the following tags are verified:

 wm_nullmessage is sent to check the existence of the

 <uia>tags.
 If they exist, the activity is executed.